By Guy Rhueark

 Isn’t it Important to Keep Track of Points?

-I keep track of points on force builder as I’m selecting things to let me know how many points I have left, but I will often get everything I want onto a list, then trim it down later.
-The points you and your opponent decided on is the finish line, and it’s better to focus on what you want to play, and then make them work in the list.
+I keep track of points on the Blood & Plunder force builder as I’m selecting things to let me know how many points I have left.
+I will often put everything I want onto a list even if it’s over on points.
+Then I can slowly trim it down later.
+The points you and your opponent decided on are the finish line, and it’s better to focus on what you want to play, and then make them work in the list.

 If you are playing a sea game the next step should be to select a ship.
 As with factions, this is usually dictated by what ships you own, though it doesn’t hurt to look at the rigging variations.
 Most ship upgrades are not worth taking, or should be selected every time.
 For example, I always pay for reinforced bulkheads on a bark But I won’t pay for sweeps unless the ship moves 3” and I’m playing Corsarios.